 One of the things I'm always telling our couples who are planning their elopement or intimate wedding is: DON'T FORGET THE FOOD!
-It's easy in the planning of your ceremony and the logistics and the scenery to forget about the food, but don't!
-First off, every happy marriage is based in snacks (at least we think so), and secondly, there's nothing like some matrimony to make you hungry.
+It can be easy in the midst of all the logistics to forget that you need to eat.
+But every happy marriage is based in snacks (at least we think so), and secondly, there's nothing like some matrimony and some hiking to make you hungry.

-While we always have some snacks on hand for all our couples eloping (mostly because I love snacks), when we're helping couples plan their elopement, I always tell them to think of their elopement like an awesome date that lasts all day, and to incorporate all the fun activities that they love doing together.
-And obviously, huge part of that is the food you love!
-If you're eloping outdoors and meeting up with folks for food afterwards and find yourself in need a space to host people for a few hours, there are plenty of small venues that you can rent out on PeerSpace or other sites.
+When we're helping couples plan their elopement, I always tell them to think of their elopement like an awesome date that lasts all day, and to incorporate all the fun activities that they love doing together.
+And obviously, a huge part of that is the food you love!

 ELOPEMENT DINNER IDEAS